 OCDR offers preliminary consultation at no charge.
-Contact 651-539-1404 or email@example.com to speak with an experienced staff person.
-OCDR staff will explore the nature of the issue, the potential for a collaborative approach and how OCDR services fit with those needs.
-Learn more about how to get started with OCDR by viewing our Project Criteria.
+Contact us at 651-539-1404 or email@example.com to speak with an experienced staff person.
+OCDR staff will explore the nature of the conflict, the potential for a collaborative approach and how OCDR services fit with those needs.
+Learn more about how to get started with OCDR by viewing our project criteria.

-Issue assessment by a neutral third party like OCDR is an important first step in finding constructive approaches to resolving public issues.
-During the assessment, an OCDR staff person or contracted facilitator talks with parties who may be impacted by the issue under dispute; assesses the causes of the conflict, the underlying issues and the parties' interests; and offers recommendations about the feasibility of using a consensus-building process to resolve the dispute.
+Issue assessment by a neutral third party like OCDR is an important first step in finding constructive approaches to resolving public conflicts.
+During the assessment, a facilitator talks with parties who may be impacted by the issue under dispute; assesses the causes of the conflict, the underlying issues and the parties' interests; and offers recommendations about the feasibility of using a consensus-building process to resolve the dispute.
 Conflict assessments vary in complexity and may result in a written report or oral recommendations.

 Structuring a complex, multi-party collaborative process takes thoughtful, informed design.
 After an issue assessment, OCDR helps design an effective process for engaging relevant parties in the process, providing needed technical information, fostering constructive dialogue, tracking group progress and decisions, and crafting agreements that are durable, implementable and reflective of diverse interests.
 The process design takes into account time, budget, and project staffing constraints when determining project feasibility and best approaches.

 - Preparation of participants to give participants the skills and knowledge they need to engage effectively